 2007 is not known as a remarkable Bordeaux vintage.
 However IMHO, the ones I’ve had for the most part have developed better in bottle over time than the release reviews.
 I would also say that about 1997 & 1999.

 On mouth entry, the fruits starts like Napa Cabernet for 4-5 seconds before yielding to; tobacco, cedar, stones & forest floor.
 Quite a good follow to the La Dame de Montrose.

 Had dinner at the Château during En Primeur in 2014.

-Photos of; hillside shot of Larcis Ducasse, concrete tanks, very old stone entrance and beautiful harvested Merlot. — 4 months ago
+Photos of; hillside shot of Larcis Ducasse, concrete tanks, very old stone entrance and beautiful harvested Merlot. — a year ago